-Learn to Play Fountains with Gnome Games!
-Wednesday, December 10th at 7pm, one of the Gnomes will be helping players learn to play the quick and fun card game Trio!
+Learn to Play Sanibel with Gnome Games!
+Wednesday, March 25th at 7pm, one of the Gnomes will be helping players learn to play the seashell collecting board game Sanibel!

 This is a Free event!
-Seating is limited, but we’re looking to help introduce more players to great games every Wednesday during our Board Game night!
+Seating is limited, but we’re looking to help introduce more players to great games every Wednesday during our weekly Board Game Night!

 We’ll go over the basics of the game and then jump into playing the game with the Gnome community!